 Khattar reaches Chandigarh, BJP legislative party meet to start shortly

-Haryana Chief Minister Manohar Lal Khattar arrived here from New Delhi to attend the BJP legislative party meeting, which will be held shortly to elect its leader.
+Haryana Chief Minister Manohar Lal Khattar arrived here from New Delhi on Sunday morning to attend the BJP legislative party meeting, which will be held shortly to elect its leader.
 After reaching here in a helicopter, he drove straight to his official residence, which is close to the meeting venue.

 Around 11 am, the meeting will begin to elect its new leader, a formality as the party has already decided that Khattar will head the next government.
 After the meeting, Khattar will meet Haryana Governor Satyadeo Narain Arya and stake claim to form the next government in the state.